Ike-obialo1/SQL-DATABASE/README.md

 Data modeling and table design
-SQL queries for data retrieval, filtering, and sorting Use of primary keys and foreign keys for data integrity Creation of views to simplify complex queriesCREATE DATABASE StudentDB;
+SQL queries for data retrieval, filtering, and sorting Use of primary keys and foreign keys for data integrity Creation of views to simplify complex queries

+CREATE DATABASE StudentDB;

 -- Use the database
 USE StudentDB;

 -- Create a table to store student information
-CREATE TABLE Students (
+CREATE TABLE Students(
     StudentID INT AUTO_INCREMENT PRIMARY KEY,
     Name VARCHAR(50) NOT NULL,
     Age INT,